wp-plugins/ewww-image-optimizer/readme.txt

 = Installing jpegtran =

-1. Try the one-click install on the settings page, or download it manually and place it in the plugin folder (wordpress/wp-content/ewww/).
+1. Click the link in the Plugin Status area, or download it manually and place it in the plugin folder (wordpress/wp-content/ewww/).
 1. If you own your own server, or have root access, it is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).

 = Installing gifsicle =